Monte Albán Ruins in Oaxaca: Ancient Wonders Unveiled! (updated 2023)

-The Pyramids of Monte Alban have been mysterious for generations.
+Monte Alban’s Mysterious Ruins of Oaxaca and the pyramids have been mysterious for generations.
 Highly visible on top a man-made plateau, this archeological site near Oaxaca City was continuously inhabited for more than 13 centuries.

-At its zenith, the Zapotec amassed a population of 25,000 but it’s abandonment has baffled historians.
-Monte Alban is one of only a few sites in the world where the rise of the State as the government is well preserved.
+At its zenith, the Zapotec amassed a population of 25,000 but it’s abandonment has baffled historians to these Oaxaca ruins.
+Monte Alban in Oaxaca is one of only a few sites in the world where the rise of the State as the government is well preserved.
 It’s believed that this was a powerful government ruling over multiple cities as they merged together.
 It’s also the first culture from Mexico to use written language and a calendar.
 Though the original calendar only had a cycle of 260 days.

 As you enter the archeological site of Monte Alban, follow the path to climb up the backside of the North Platform.
 When you reach the top you’ll be rewarded with open views of the Main Plaza, the ceremonial center of the city.